-[CLICK HERE to read the article, "The Importance of Doing Nothing," at Forbes, July 1, 2014.]
+[CLICK HERE to read the article, "The Four Leadership Lessons Millennials Really Need," from Forbes, Aug.
+14, 2014.]

 These articles are being provided for informational purposes only and should not be used as the basis for any financial decisions.
 While we believe this information to be correct, we do not guarantee the accuracy or completeness of the information included.
 All clients are encouraged to consult qualified tax and legal professionals before making any decisions about your personal situation.